box icon

 About Me

 I'm Dom Farolino, a software engineer at Google on the Chrome team in Boston.
 I graduated from the University of Cincinnati in 2019, and interned on the Chrome team in Tokyo in the summer of 2019, Microsoft in 2018, and Mozilla in 2017.
-My interests range from computer science theory & algorithms, to the web platform and more.
+I'm interested in the web platform, and computer science theory & algorithms.

 Web Platform

-I'm a Chromium Blink owner and IPC security owner, member of the WHATWG web standards organization, contributor to the HTML Standard, and editor of some other specs.
-I largely work on loading-related projects & web platform APIs, scheduling and IPC architecture, and Chrome's privacy-preserving APIs for loading ads on the web (design doc).
+I'm a Chromium Blink owner and IPC security owner, member of the WHATWG standards organization, and editor of the HTML Standard & and other specs.
+I largely work on loading-related projects & web platform APIs, scheduling and IPC architecture, and Chrome's privacy-preserving APIs for ads (design doc).
 You can see all of my Chromium contributions here.

 In the summer of 2019, I interned with Google in Tokyo on the Chrome loading team after contributing to Chromium for about a year and a half throughout college.
 Over the summer I shipped subresource integrity support for link preloads (design doc), and worked on enabling cross-origin prefetch in a privacy-preserving manner, with Chromium's double-keyed cache implementation (design doc).